SandCell: Sandboxing Rust Beyond Unsafe Code: Evaluation

-We ran all experiments on a 48-core Intel Xeon Gold 5318S CPU running at 2.10 GHz and 196 GiB of RAM.
-The machine runs Ubuntu 22.04.3 LTS with version 5.15.0-83 of the Linux kernel.
-We use \appname{rustc} version nightly-2024-02-03.
+\paragraph{Experiment setup.} We ran all experiments on a 12-core 13th Gen Intel(R) Core(TM) i7-1360P at 2.10 GHz and 64 GiB of RAM.
+The machine runs Ubuntu 24.04.3 LTS with version 6.12.25 of the Linux kernel.
+We disable hyperthreading on the CPU to reduce measurement noise.